 Faculty show support for bargaining team

 While our AFT bargaining team–Joaquin Rivera, AFT President and Chief Negotiator, Monica Malamud, Past AFT President, and Paul Bissember, AFT Executive Secretary–sit huddled in a room at the bargaining table, faculty members are showing their support and solidarity by wearing AFT “Red for Ed” T-shirts on Bargaining Wednesdays.
 (See photos.)
-The bargaining teams have another session scheduled on Wednesday September 11th; we will let you know when more are scheduled.
+The bargaining teams have another session scheduled on Tuesday, October 8.

 Town Hall Meetings

 – CSM: Monday, September 23 2-4pm, Bldg.
 14-117

 – Cañada: Tuesday, September 24 2-4pm, Bldg.
 3-117

 – Skyline: Wednesday, September 25 2-4pm, Bldg.
 4-273